Skip to main content

 note

-The Field#valueSources property can also be a function that takes an operator name as its only parameter and returns the required array.
+The Field#valueSources property can also be a function that takes an operator name as its parameter and returns the required array.

 Filtering the field list